 Hepatitis C - childrenSilent infection - HCV children; Antivirals - hepatitis C children; HCV children; Pregnancy - hepatitis C - children; Maternal transmission - hepatitis C - children

-Hepatitis C in children is swelling and inflamed tissue of the liver.
+Hepatitis C in children is inflammation of tissue of the liver.
 It occurs due to infection with hepatitis C virus (HCV).

 A child may get HCV from an HCV-infected mother, at the time of birth.

 Almost 6 out of every 100 infants born to mothers with an HCV infection have hepatitis C. There is no treatment to prevent hepatitis C at birth.

 Adolescents and teens can also get an HCV infection.
 There are many causes of hepatitis C in teens, including:

 - Being stuck with a needle after use by an HCV-infected person